codefellows-seattle-javascript-401d23/28-to-do-app/README.md

 Click on the Dashboard link to navigate to the dashboard at `http://localhost:8080/dashboard`.
 This will show a form to create new notes with a title(optional) and text content(required).

-Notes are displayed in a list as they are created, with a Delete button for each individual note.
+Notes are displayed in a list as they are created, with a Delete button and an Edit Button for each individual note.
+Click the Edit button to show a pop-up modal allowing editing of the note.
 Click the Delete button to remove that note from the list.